kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 ---------------------------------------------
 The Kurtosis engine provides you isolated environments called "enclaves" to run your services inside.
 Let's use the CLI to start a sandbox enclave:

-1. Download the Kurtosis CLI (this can also be copied by hovering and clicking the clipboard):
+1. Download the latest version of the Kurtosis CLI (this can also be copied by hovering and clicking the clipboard):
     ```
     brew update
     brew install kurtosis-tech/tap/kurtosis